A Guide to play the E Major Scale on Guitar

 3. A MAJOR

-One of the basic open chords as part of the CAGED chords, the A major chord is quite frequently played along with the E major chord in most songs written in the E major key.
+This is One of the basic open chords as part of the CAGED chords.
+The A major chord is quite frequently played along with the E major chord in songs written in the E major key.
 It’s triad is made up of the notes A, C# and E. To play the A major chord, hold down the 4th, 3rd and 2nd strings at the 2nd fret with your index, middle and ring fingers respectively.
 Leave the 5th and 6th strings open.
 With your picking hand, strum from the 5th string to the 1st string.
 Don’t touch the 6th string.

 4. B MAJOR